 Applicants must also prove that they were taking that particular medication at least 3 months before losing their jobs.

-Some of the medications the Pfizer is offering for free include, cholesterol-lowering medication Lipitor, antidepressant Zoloft, and impotency treatment Viagra.
-Pfizer considers those medication to be treatments for chronic conditions, which are suffered by large segments of the population.
+Some of the medications is offering for free include, cholesterol-lowering medication Lipitor, antidepressant Zoloft.
+They considers those medication to be treatments for chronic conditions, which are suffered by large segments of the population.

-Although income prior to becoming unemployed is not an issue, Pfizer said that those who become employed again or regain prescription drug coverage will have to start buying the medications again.
+Although income prior to becoming unemployed is not an issue, they said that those who become employed again or regain prescription drug coverage will have to start buying the medications again.

-According to marketing experts, this is a win-win situation for everyone: the unemployed and homeless get their meds for free, and Pfizer generates customer loyalty, and in the process, even gain some word-of-mouth converts that used to buy Cialis, or other similar medications from the competition.
+According to marketing experts, this is a win-win situation for everyone: the unemployed and homeless get their meds for free, and they generates customer loyalty, and in the process, even gain some word-of-mouth converts that used to some meds, or other similar medications from the competition.